 Who is at risk of getting altitude sickness?

 Fit young men are at a higher risk of altitude sickness than others.
-This may appear unusual, but there is a very good explanation behind it.
+This may appear unusual, but a very good explanation exists.
 If a person rapidly ascends, altitude sickness is more likely to occur.

 If you’ve already had altitude sickness, talk to your doctor about preventative and treatment options before your next trip.